VLA FRAMEx. III. Circumnuclear Radio Emission Mechanisms in Hard X-ray Selected Active Galactic Nuclei: Methodology

 We obtained two observations for each target with the VLA in its most extended A-configuration: one spanned the full $4-8~{\rm GHz}$ bandwidth of the C-band receiver, while the other spanned the full $8-12~{\rm GHz}$ bandwidth of the X-band receiver.
 In both observations, we additionally acquired full Stokes polarization, the results of which will be discussed in future work.
 These observations allow for a uniform set of data at the highest achievable resolution that the VLA can provide at these frequencies.
 In \citet[][hereafter \citetalias{2024ApJ...961..230S}]{2024ApJ...961..230S}, we described the calibration and imaging techniques used for these observations and conducted a case study of the AGN in NGC~4388.
 In \citetalias{2025ApJ...986..194S}, we expanded the calibration to the full sample to produce the Stokes I broadband imaging results centered at 6 and 10 GHz.
 In that work we additionally measured the spectral energy distributions across the full $4-12$ GHz observing frequency range with a spectral resolution of 0.128 GHz for most sources to calculate spectral indices in the nuclear regions for each target.
 The analysis in this paper serves as a direct continuation of the results presented in \citetalias{2025ApJ...986..194S}.

-In Table \ref{tab:framex}, we list the FRAMEx sample and the associated AGN type, distance, inclination, and black hole mass for all targets.
-We additionally supplement each target with their corresponding 4.4 GHz radio luminosities from our VLA observations, 4.4 GHz radio luminosities from our VLBA observations \citepalias{2024ApJ...961..109S}, $2-10~{\rm keV}$ X-ray nuclear luminosities from our {\it Swift} X-ray Telescope (XRT) observations, and their bolometric luminosities.
-Note that no VLA luminosity is listed for the target NGC~1068 as it is contaminated with additional sources near the nucleus at VLA resolution (see Figure 6 in \citetalias{2021ApJ...906...88F}) and thus no accurate flux measurement of the central $\lesssim30~{\rm pc}$ could be obtained.
+In Table \ref{tab:framex}, we list the FRAMEx sample and the associated AGN type, distance, and black hole mass for all targets.
+We additionally supplement each target with their corresponding spectral indices from our VLA observations and their 4.4 GHz radio luminosities, 4.4 GHz radio luminosities from our VLBA observations \citepalias{2024ApJ...961..109S}, $2-10~{\rm keV}$ X-ray nuclear luminosities from our {\it Swift} X-ray Telescope (XRT) observations, and their bolometric luminosities.
+Note that no nuclear VLA luminosity was measured for the target NGC~1068 in \citetalias{2025ApJ...986..194S} as it is contaminated with additional sources near the nucleus at VLA resolution (see Figure 6 in \citetalias{2021ApJ...906...88F}), and thus no accurate flux measurement of the central $\lesssim30~{\rm pc}$ could be obtained.
+We instead use measurements from the literature which include higher resolution imaging captured from the combination of \textit{enhanced} Multi-Element Remotely Linked Interferometer Network (\textit{e}-MERLIN) and VLA observations \citep{2024MNRAS.52711756M,2025MNRAS.539..808M}.
+Throughout this paper, we quote uncertainty levels when available, and propagate the uncertainties for the measurements throughout this work.

 \startlongtable \tabletypesize{ }